 As the lead designer, I was responsible for the redesign of the desktop screens and design of the mobile screens for the duration of the whole design cycle until handoff to the developer team.
 I conducted research, iterated and tested designs, and finalized screens for coding.
 During this process, I collaborated with our product manager, the developer team, and our field technicians.

-Aisleworx Media’s grocery shopping carts with digital screens (Digicart), enables shoppers to entertain their children while also advertising grocery store products.
-The current internal service site had been initially built to contain information important to the maintenance of the Digitcart, and track other relevant pieces of data, serving as a hub for technical operations.
+Aisleworx Media’s grocery shopping carts with digital screens, known as the Digicart, enables shoppers to entertain their children while also advertising grocery store products.
+The current internal service site had been initially built to contain information important to the maintenance of the Digitcart, serving as a hub for technical operations.
 While the existing site was functional, there were many opportunities to improve upon it as the site grew.

 To further understand more about the site’s pain points, I walked through the site myself and noted any areas that could potentially be improved.
 My resulting findings showed that the site could benefit from improved hierarchy and better information organization.

 Users were tasked with locating a piece of information on the screens while being timed.
-First I asked members on the team who didn’t usually use the website to find something on the current site and then later asked other team members to find something using the redesigned screens.
 Results showed that those who used the redesigned screens were able to locate things at a 65% rate faster than those who had been using the original screens.